As I have been arranging the books in my library, one thing I sorely miss is the collection of books and magazines I had during childhood.

 I first read an excerpt from the book in a text book we had ( Guided English) , and it was so intriguing – I went and picked up the book.
-Robinson defied his parents and takes a voyage, gets marooned on an island and then uses his ingenious ways to survive.The version I had was one with red cover and I must have read it umpteen times end to end every summer holiday.
+Robinson defied his parents and takes a voyage, gets marooned on an island and then uses his ingenious ways to survive.The version I had was one with an attractive red cover and I must have read it umpteen times end to end every summer holiday.
 Also those were the days of the silly dreams.
 We had a champa tree in our garden and I was most certainly convinced that digging the roots would lead us to some treasure.
 Why did I even grow up!

 3. Chandamama, Champak, Nandan, Wisdom